 Nola commenced as Deputy Chair of the National Transport Commission on 1 January 2018.
 She has been a Commissioner since 1 January 2014 and Chair of the Risk Audit and Governance Committee since February 2018.

 Nola was joint owner of Branstrans Pty Ltd, a long-distance family transport company based in Gippsland, Victoria for 48 years.
 She had an instrumental role in the development of the industry accreditation program TruckSafe and was responsible for managing multiple accreditation programs in the Branstrans business.
 She was awarded a Medal of the Order of Australia for services to the transport and logistics industry, women, and the community in 2012, and completed an Australian Institute of Company Directors course in 2018.

-Nola is also Chair of Women in Supply Chain and Deputy Chair of Transport and Distribution Training, Victoria.
+Nola is also Patron of Women in Supply Chain and Deputy Chair of Transport and Distribution Training, Victoria.
 Her past roles include Municipal Councillor of Traralgon Shire, Commissioner of Latrobe Regional Commission, Trustee Director of Transport Industry Superannuation Fund, Councillor of Victorian Freight and Logistics Council and Director or Chair of several other representative organisations.

 Neil Scales OBE

-Neil was appointed a Commissioner of the National Transport Commission on 10 September 2014.
+Neil has been a commissioner of the National Transport Commission since 10 September 2014.